 Compared with PA, the IPA is an unhelpful and uninformative system of symbols for sounds.
 PA is a far superior alphabet.

-D. PA letters
+E. PA letters

 As mentioned above, PA letters representing consonants are an assembly of symbols called elements.

-D.1.a.(2) Table of elements
+E.1.b.(1) Table of consonant elements

-D.1.b.
+E.1.c.
 Consonant letters

 PA consonants are combinations of elements, assembled spatially in a very specific order.
 The sound of any PA consonant comes from integrating the all the information communicated by the elements that comprise the letter.

 Each PA letter is constructed in a rectangular area called a “letter field.”
 Consonants are assembled from elements.
 The elements are arranged spatially in the letter field to reflect their relative locations to one another in the body, i.e., in the head and neck.
 Assembly occurs from top to bottom, and right to left.

 The nasal cavity is above the mouth and can only appear at the top of the field.